cgsb/hitscore/src/doc/pool_submission_sheets.md

     * mandatory field not provided: P7 Adapter Length [LIB_2, LIB_1]
     * mandatory field not provided: Protocol File [LIB_2, LIB_1]
     * mandatory field not provided: Protocol Name [LIB_2, LIB_1]

+### Barcoding

+Barcode information is **critical**, it is better to leave it all blank than to try import an erroneous barcoding.

+For example, importing will fail when this error has not been solved:

+    * Barcode some random name:2 is not known [LIB_1]

+because `"some random name"` is not a valid barcode provider.

+Valid barcodes are defined in Hitscore's configuration file (master at `~gencore/.config/hitscore/config.sexp` on Bowery).

+The barcode columns go by 2, both fields must go together (the 4 of them is also OK):

+- `Barcode Provider`, `Barcode Number` → for “standard” barcodes in the configuration file.
+- `Custom Barcode Sequence`, `Custom Barcode Location` → for custom barcodes.

+Custom barcodes can be more than *one*, for example: `AACTGC,AGGTT` as “sequences” with `R1:1,I1:2` as “Location” mean that `AACTGC` is to be expected on read 1 at position 1, and `AGGTT` is to be expected on the (first) index read at position 2.